nikitavoloboev/data/docs/programming-languages/ocaml/ocaml.md

 - [What I wish I knew when learning OCaml (2018)](https://baturin.org/docs/ocaml-faq/) ([HN](https://news.ycombinator.com/item?id=31219552))
 - [MiniML](https://github.com/cmaes/miniml) - Compiler for a subset of the ML (really OCaml) language.
 LLVM is used as a backend.
 - [Muhokama](https://github.com/xvw/muhokama) - Simple forum built on top of Dream, Caqti, Omd, Preface, Cmdliner and other useful OCaml libraries.
+- [OCaml 5 Tutorial](https://github.com/kayceesrk/ocaml5-tutorial) - Hands-on tutorial on the new parallelism features in OCaml 5.